pschlump/JSONx/README.md

 }
 ```

-Note that "tags" inside the has need not be quoted and that commans are optional.
+Note that "tags" inside the has need not be quoted and that commons are optional.